markpwns1/turing-machine-vm/README.md

 The program will then call `Command.Dispatch` which will automatically call a command given an input such a `load "abc.txt" "ab"`, and handle the cases where a command is not found, or there are too few or too many arguments.
 Furthermore, I "moved method" the command parsing code from `Program` to `Command`, because it was contributing to the "large class" code smell in `Program`.
 Note that I used a more functional programming-style approach to an object-oriented approach because I figured that if I made each command its own subclass of `Command`, it would clutter the filesystem, not be very appropriate since the commands aren't really different *types* of commands as much as different *instances* of the same kind of thing (a "command").
 Also, in case it wasn't obvious, the entire `Command` class was the result of refactoring.

 I ended up expanding the test suite to cover commands (see `CLITest.cs`), as well as ensuring that all the existing tests still pass.
 The code is better structered now because there is no longer a giant method with several branches and depths of if statements, and it is much more readable this way, as well as much easier to add new commands.
 I think this has been refactored quite well, so I can't think of any other refactorings this might enable.

+### Branch `master`
+After that I switched back to master to make 2 small refactors

+- `commit ?` - For the 4th refactor, this time I identified two code smells, once again long class in `TuringMachine` that still needed trimming down, in combination with feature envy, given that `TuringMachine.TapeToString` operates on an `ExecutionState` and nothing else, but for some reason is inside `TuringMachine`.
+I also moved the `TuringMachine.Result` struct into its own file and renamed it to `ExecutionResult`.
+And finally, since `TuringMachine.CreateTape` deals with the tape, I also moved that into `ExecutionState`, where the rest of the tape operations are located.
+So I just performed "moved method" on them.
+Of course, I tested the code against my current test suite, and it passed first-try.
+The code is better structered after these refactors because now, finally, I believe `TuringMachine` now only contains code that deals with semantic analysis and execution of Turing machine programs.
+Classes should be focused on doing one thing very well, though, not two if you can help it, so this opens up the way for one last refactor: moving semantic analysis into its own class,